Routines and Procedures

 Dropping Off and Collection

-Children can arrive at school from 8.40am onwards and go directly to their class.
+The school gates will open at 8.35am with children being able to enter the school building from 8.40am ready for registration at 8.50am.
 Children must not be left at school on their own until this time and due to health and safety reasons we cannot accept responsibility for children until this time.

 Any parent wishing to enter the school for any reason, at any time of the day, including before or after school must go through the main front entrance where the door is secured and school staff can supervise who is entering our building.